 If you suspect this is the reason why the home isn’t selling, divert the attention away from the location.
 Highlight features that make the home unique and other features that might make the home more desirable.
-There are many ways that you can spin less desirable features so try adopting a tongue-in-cheek approach.
+There are many ways that you can spin less desirable features, so get creative with your descriptions.

 If the house is close to a noisy road, for example, say that it has easy access to one of the main roads in the suburb.

 #3 – Freshen up the condition of the house